laszlocph/website/_posts/2019-08-28-Setting-GOPATH-in-Github-Actions.md

 image: images/1500x500.jpg
 link: /setting-gopath-in-github-actions
 permalink: /setting-gopath-in-github-actions
 excerpt: Github Actions defaults are not ideal for Golang projects.
-This article shows how I configures GOPATH in Actions.
+This article shows how I configured GOPATH in Actions.

 ---